TopGirlCoder/vehicles-ratings-api/README.md

 ```
 $ bundle exec rails server
 ```
-* Open a browser window, type into the url:
+* Open a new browser window, type into the url:
 ```
 localhost:3000
 ```